Post-money valuation: Example 2

 The pre-money valuation would be $9,133,336—calculated by taking the post-money valuation of $18,933,336 and subtracting the $8,000,000 of new investment, as well as $1,000,000 for the loan conversion and $800,000 from the exercise of the rights under the ESOP.
 Note that the warrants cannot be exercised because they are not in-the-money (i.e. their price, $10 a share, is still higher than the new investment price of $8 a share).

 Versus market value

 Importantly, a company's post-money valuation is not equal to its market value.
 The post-money valuation formula does not take into account the special features of preferred stock.
 It assumes that preferred stock has the same value as common stock, which is usually not true as preferred stock often has liquidation preference, participation, and other features that make it worth more than common stock.
-Because preferred stock are worth more than common stock, post-money valuations tend to overstate the value of companies.
+Because preferred stock is worth more than common stock, post-money valuations tend to overstate the value of companies.
 Will Gornall and Ilya Strebulaev provide the fair values of the 135 of the largest U.S. venture capital-backed companies and argue that these companies' post-money valuations are an average of 50% above their market values.